SC issues notice on plea to declare 'Talaq-e-Kinaya' , 'Talaq-e-Bain' void | Headlines

 Advocate Ashwini Upadhyay appearing for the petitioner told the bench that such talaqs are new things and no other country practised this.
 The PIL also sought direction to the Centre to frame guidelines for "gender neutral religion neutral uniform grounds of divorce and uniform procedure of divorce for all citizens".

-The petitioner, who hails from Karnataka said she was married to her husband as per Muslim rites on October 22, 2020, and after the marriage, her husband and his family members tortured her physically-mentally for dowry.
-When Petitioner's father refused to give dowry, her husband, also a doctor, gave her Talaq-E-Kinaya/Talaq-E-Bain through a Qazi and lawyer, which is totally against Articles 14, 15, 21 and 25, plea stated.
+The petitioner, a doctor by profession from Karnataka said she was married to her husband as per Muslim rites on October 22, 2020, and after the marriage, her husband and his family members tortured her physically-mentally for dowry.
+When the petitioner's father refused to give dowry, her husband, also a doctor, gave her Talaq-E-Kinaya/Talaq-E-Bain through a Qazi and lawyer, which is totally against Articles 14, 15, 21 and 25, plea stated.

 In January 2022, a letter was sent from the Qazi office where her husband made some vague allegations against her and stated that due to all these conditions it is not possible to continue this matrimonial relationship.
 Talaq-e-kinaya/Talaq-e-bain (an instantaneous and irrevocable and extra-judicial form of talaq, in a single sitting, either pronounced or in written/electronic form) was given to her by her husband, she claimed.